Kings River above Pine Flat Reservoir

 Kirch Flat campground and take-out on the right.
 Slack water of Pine Flat reservoir is not too far downstream, so if you lose your boat in a rapid, you know where it will be.

 To reach take-out, drive east from highway 99 onto highway 180 in Fresno.
 After 18 miles you reach Centerville; turn left on Trimmer Springs Road.
 Continue past Piedra, and wind 30 slow miles around the north side of Pine Flat Reservoir.
-Kirch Flat Campground is shortly upstream of the point where you reach the river.
+Kirch Flat Campground is shortly upstream of the point where you reach the river, and Rodgers Crossing is further upstream.

-To reach put-in, continue upriver, cross a concrete bridge, and continue on paved road to Rodgers Crossing bridge.
+To reach put-in, continue upriver, possibly cross a concrete bridge, and continue on the paved road to Rodgers Crossing bridge.
 (A dirt road bears right on the south bank leading to Mill Flat Creek and other campgrounds.)
 After crossing the bridge, turn right onto a dirt road and drive 7 increasingly slow miles until you reach Garnet Dike put-in.
-Stop to scout Banzai if you are considering putting in below.
+Stop to scout Banzai if you are considering putting in above it.

 Creeks Navigation